GemTalk/Sparkle/Documentation/SparkleInstall.md

 #### On the Pharo client, connect to the listening Gem

-1. Open the Sparkle Connection Launcher window using the **Library > Sparkle Connections Launcher**  menu item.
+1. Open the Sparkle Launcher window using the **Library > Sparkle Launcher**  menu item.
 2. Select the **Direct**  tab on the right pane.
 Enter the following fields:
    * **Connection Name**  -- a unique identifier for this connection.
    * **Host**  -- the name or IP of the host that the Stone is on.